0

 The Good News

 People typically think the best approach for combating a permeating and pervasive sin like a lack of self-control is to bring every area of their lives back into control at the same time.
-This approach usually ends with frustration, convincing the overwhelmed person that further resistance is futile.
+This approach usually ends with frustration because the overwhelmed person begins to realize resistance is futile.
 The temptation to despair settles in, begging the question: Is it wise to attack every area simultaneously?
 I do not think so—at least not always.

-• You learn essential practical habits that help you battle against a lack of self-control.
+1. You learn practical habits that help you battle against a lack of self-control.

-• You learn to pray about the specific sin issue of a lack of self-control.
+2. You learn to pray about the specific sin issue of no self-control.

-• You begin to tell others about what He is doing in your life regarding self-control.
+4. You begin to tell others about what He is doing in your life.

-• You are no longer discouraged about your problem and become an encourager to others who lack self-control.
+5. You are no longer discouraged about this problem and become an encourager to others who lack self-control.

-• You gain a growing understanding regarding the commitment to learn self-control.
+6. You gain an understanding of the commitment to learn self-control.

-• You appreciate God’s grace, which enables you to persevere in self-control.
+7. You appreciate God’s grace, enabling you to persevere in self-control.

-• You grow in your confidence (faith) in the Lord for how He brings all areas of your life into control.
+8. You grow in your confidence in the Lord for how He brings all areas of your life into control.

 Call to Action

-We do not provide medical advice, so you must consult your trusted medical community for their perspectives, advice, and recommended paths forward before you take any action that alters your health.
+1. We do not provide medical advice.
+Please consult your trusted medical community for their perspectives, advice, and recommended paths forward before you take any action that alters your health.

-1. Are you overweight?
+2. Are you overweight?
 Are you obese?
-Will you be honest about your answer?
+Will you be honest about your weight?

-2. Will you spend time in prayer, asking the Father to show you underlying heart issues?
-Examine your life from a wide-angle perspective as you take that micro-look at your heart.
+3. Will you spend time in prayer, asking the Father to show you the underlying heart issues?
+Examine your life from a wide-angle perspective, including what is happening in your heart.

-3. Create a plan to address each issue one at a time.
-Because of the pathway ahead of you, my strongest appeal is for you to invite someone into your journey and ask them to hold you accountable.
+4. Create a plan to address each issue one at a time.
+The pathway ahead of you is challenging, so my strongest appeal is for you to invite someone into your journey and ask them to hold you accountable.

-4. Start mapping out a strategy today with measurable goals to start losing weight as you address these core issues.
+5. Start mapping out a strategy today with measurable goals to start losing weight as you address these core issues of the heart.

 Need More Help?